 Establishment of property rights for peasants, inflexible tax demands and collection regimen and host of other colonial policies prepared the ground for gender inequality which in turn increased women’s vulnerability in natal as well as marital homes.
 So, in her view, the protective legislation (Dowry Prohibition Act) passed in favour of women didn’t take care of the ravages of ‘masculine’ economic policies.

 Veena studied the historical perspective of Dowry death in Punjab province for two reasons.
 One, the lower-middle-class and high-caste Punjabi Hindus and Sikhs were more frequently implicated in these cases, and two, most media, feminists and NGOs attention was in this region.

 She has conducted this study in late 20th Century (between 1985 – 1992) by interviewing activists, victims, NGOs, from newspaper reports and most importantly classified documents of colonial Punjab govt.
-She found the then existing analyses of dowry murders being ahistorical and counterintuitive.
+She found the then-existing analyses of dowry murders being ahistorical and counterintuitive.
 Also, the scholarly treatment of female infanticide was unsatisfactory for various reasons.
-She understood that custom of dowry has corrupted over time and so she wanted to understand when and how this corruption happened.
+She understood that the custom of dowry has corrupted over time and so she wanted to understand when and how this corruption happened.

 The Colonials and traditional Hindus give two contradictory explanations behind dowry deaths – the colonials point finger at the Hindu tradition of dowry and high marriage expenses, while the traditionalists blame ‘westernization’ that led to excessive greed for materialization.
 This is one of the reasons, Vedic India was against materialism as it increases the crime rate.
 In this context, Veena said, in Europe even though the custom of dowry has disappeared, violence against women is still prevalent.
 So, this makes a clear case of study whether dowry death is a crime of imperial origin (in other words westernization effect).